Conte-Ecology/basinCharacteristics/zonalStatistics/README.md

 Zonal Statistics
 ================

-This repo stores the necessary scripts and files to calculate basin characteristics for the layers created in the `basinCharacteristics` parent directory.
+This repo stores the necessary scripts and files to calculate basin characteristics for the layers created in the "basinCharacteristics" parent directory.

 ## Setup Info:

 - The completed rasters from other sections serve as input to these scripts.
-These rasters reside in the `zonalStatistics/gisFiles/rasters` sub-folder.
+These rasters reside in the "zonalStatistics/gisFiles/rasters" sub-folder.
-- The shapefile of the catchment polygons for which the statistics will be evaluated resides in the `zonalStatistics/gisFiles/vectors` sub-folder.
+- The shapefile of the catchment polygons for which the statistics will be evaluated resides in the "zonalStatistics/gisFiles/vectors" sub-folder.
 - These two folders must be created before running the scripts.
 All other folders are created within the scripts.
 - The scripts to run begin with numbers to signify the order in which they should be executed.
 Letters preceding the numbers indicate scripts for a specified version (e.g. "RB" indicates the script series for Riparian Buffer stats.
 A description of this process for each version exists in the next sections.
 Each time a new version is added, this README file should be updated.

 ## Current Versions:

-### Catchments for High Resolution Delineation:
+### Catchments for High Resolution Delineation

 #### Repo
-`basinCharacteristcs\zonalStatistics\version\NortheastHRD`
+"basinCharacteristcs\zonalStatistics\version\NortheastHRD"

 #### Description
 This section calculates the basin characteristics for the high resolultion delineation (HRD) catchments.
 For each catchment, 2 values are calculated:

 1. Local - The spatial average of the variable within the individual catchment polygon.
 2. Upstream - The spatial average of all of the local values calculated for all of the catchments in the upstream network.
 The spatial average is weighted buy indiviudal catchment area and is accurate to the downstream point of the specified catchment.